Gas in the Digestive Tract

 How is gas in the digestive tract diagnosed?

-In some cases you may have gas symptoms because of a serious health problem.
+Many times, you will not need testing for symptoms of intestinal gas.
+In some cases, you may have gas symptoms because of a serious health problem.
 Always see your healthcare provider to be sure.

 Your healthcare provider will look at your past health and give you a physical exam.
 The following tests may also be done:

 - Food diary.
-You may be asked to keep a diary of what you eat and drink for a certain time period.
-You may also need to count the number of times you pass gas during the day.
+You may be asked to keep a diary of what you eat and drink for a certain time period and record your symptoms.

 - Upper GI (gastrointestinal) series or barium swallow.
-If you have chronic belching, you are swallowing too much air.
+If you have chronic belching, you may be swallowing too much air.
+If your provider is concerned about other reasons for your symptoms, you may need testing.
 This test checks the organs at the top of your digestive system.
 It checks the esophagus, stomach, and the first part of the small intestine (duodenum).
 You will swallow a metallic fluid called barium.
 Barium coats the organs so that they can be seen on an X-ray.

 - Blood test.
 Depending on your symptoms, a blood test for celiac disease may be done.

 How is gas in the digestive tract treated?

 Your healthcare provider will make a care plan for you based on: